 Contrary to the opinions of so many young people, middle age can be one of the most fulfilling, exciting periods of your life.
 Years of work devoted to a career are now paying off and the demands of parenthood lessen.
 But middle age can also be a lonely time in which making friends is more important than ever but seems harder to accomplish.
-Fortunately, the steps to making friends in middle age are similar to those at other stages in life and can be just as rewarding.
+Fortunately, the steps to making friends in middle age are similar to those at other stages of life and can be just as rewarding.

 Make Friendship a Priority

 Participate in activities that promote closeness.
 For example, a faith-based book club involves more of the intimate sharing that fosters friendship than, say, snowboarding.
 When choosing activities, step outside your comfort zone.
 Experiment with activities you've never tried before – even some you're afraid to try.
-Opening yourself up to new adventures makes you open to new friendships as well. (mayoclinic.com)
+Opening yourself up to new adventures makes you open to new friendships as well.

 Share Your True Self

 Get excited about something.
 People are attracted to enthusiasm and excitement.
-Let yours show and other people will want to join you.
+Let your enthusiasm show and other people will want to join you.
 Take care not to rely on your professional or financial accomplishments to attract friends.
 Those relationships are apt to be superficial.
-On the other hand, sharing your career skills in volunteer activities will provide opportunities to make friends with whom you share a common cause. (mayoclinic.com)
+On the other hand, sharing your career skills in volunteer activities will provide opportunities to make friends with whom you share a common cause.

 Look for the New and Different

 Seek out friendships with people who are unlike you in some way.
 Look for common ground among people of other ages, nationalities and social class.
 Learning about a different culture or a younger generation can provide the mental stimulation that's essential to good health.
-As you meet new people, practice "active listening."
+As you meet new people, practice active listening.
 This may not be easy if you've spent 30 years lecturing to a captive audience or issuing orders to subordinates.
 Brush up your skills in a class at a community college if necessary.

 Take Your Time